boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/date-picker.md

 ![selecting custom option in relative dates window](/static/assets/cloud/visualizing-data/visualization-widgets/images/date-picker/customoptionin-relativedatefilter-datepicker.png)

-Choose the start and end dates you like to set as custom range, set a name for the custom range, and then click `Add.` Repeat this process till the required set of custom relative dates are added.
+Choose the start and end dates you like to set as custom range, set a name for the custom range, and then click `Add`.
+Repeat this process till the required set of custom relative dates are added.

 ![setting range for custom option](/static/assets/cloud/visualizing-data/visualization-widgets/images/date-picker/customdatelimits-relativedatefilter-datepicker.png)